Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 - [Provide feedback](#provide-feedback)
 - [Contributing](#contributing)

-## Node version support
+## Node.js version support

-While the last `@azure/identity` version to support Node 8 is 1.3.0, we've also decided to update `@types/node` to version 12.
+While the last `@azure/identity` version to support Node.js 8 is 1.3.0, `@types/node` has been updated to version 12.
 For more details, read the [support policy](https://github.com/Azure/azure-sdk-for-js/blob/main/SUPPORT.md).

 ## Dependency changes